SLURM User Guide

 --gres=shard:N | Shared GPU (N shards) | --gres=shard:2 |

---gres=gpu:1 | Full GPU (exclusive access) | --gres=gpu:1 |
+--gres=gpu:1 | One full GPU (exclusive access) | --gres=gpu:1 |

 --constraint | Target node by capability | --constraint=large |